Antarctic allowance compensates a member for the demands of service in Antarctica.

 They travel to Antarctica with an expedition but are not part of the expedition.

-This table sets out the rate of Antarctic allowance a member is eligible for.
+This table sets out the yearly rate of Antarctic allowance a member may be eligible for.

 Example 1: A member is part of a four-month expedition to Antarctica.
 The period includes the three months of summer.
 The member is eligible for an allowance worked out using the rate in item 1 of the table.